minprog/programming-1/20 Problem sets/40 Forensics/10 Problem Set.md

 # Problem Set 4: Forensics

 Questions?
-Head to discuss or join classmates at office hours!
+Head to Slack or join classmates at office hours!

 ## Objectives